Ophthalmologist in Dubai

-Ophthalmology is a division of medicine that addresses the diagnosis, treatment, and prevention of diseases of the eye and visual system.
+Ophthalmology is a field of medicine aimed at the diagnosis, treatment, and prevention of diseases of the eye and visual system.
 It is important to keep your eyes healthy and maintain good eyesight, as without careful medical intervention, the loss or deterioration of sight can cause drastic changes to your life.

 At Novomed, we have a specialist ophthalmologist, whose high-level training and experience in ophthalmology will help preserve your eye’s visual and structural health.
 Our team at Novomed uses advanced techniques to help identify and treat nearsightedness, farsightedness, and a broad array of eye disorders.
 Moreover, we offer a broad range of services from simple sight tests to complex surgeries.